DFE-Digital/dfe-analytics/README.md

 - If there are multiple filters then at least one must match the event
 - All filter fields must match the event fields for a filter to match

-In the above example, all CRUD entity events to the `course_options` table and `id` matching value `1234` will be logged, or any update events to the `courses` table will also be logged.
+In the above example, all create, delete or update entity events to the `course_options` table and `id` matching value `1234` will be logged, or any import entity events to the `courses` table will also be logged.

 ## Contributing